MartenssonLab/uRA_CD21neg_MBCs/data/README.md

 # Data Files
-The data files related to this project can be found elsewhere and, due to size, are not part of this repository.
+This repository contains data files used for the analyses in the scripts.
+Data files pertaining to the gene expression sequencing can be found elsewhere, due to size, and are not part of this repository.
+The gene_expression directory details the structure and where files retrieved should be placed in order to run the analyses in the script.
-The directories found here detail their structure and where files retrieved should be placed in order to run the analyses in the scripts.
+The VDJ_data folder contains filtered data files from VDJ-seq relevant for the script analyses and plotting.